qdrddr/ontap-lacp/README.md

 # ontap-lacp
-SuperFastHash load balancing algorithm used in ONTAP 8 & 9, writen for article in this blog http://blog.sentrium.io/ethernet-port-aggregation-and-load-balancing-with-ontap
+SuperFastHash load balancing algorithm used in ONTAP 8 & 9, writen for article in this blog

+http://blog.sentrium.io/ethernet-port-aggregation-and-load-balancing-with-ontap

-To compile the algorithm run it in tested online compiler http://www.tutorialspoint.com/compile_cpp11_online.php
+To compile the algorithm copy and paste algorithm.cpp file in tested online compiler

+http://www.tutorialspoint.com/compile_cpp11_online.php

 You can modify next variables: